 Are You Thinking Straight?

 Are you feeling confused or muddled?
-Common at menopause due to hormonal fluctuations, but there are plenty of other times you might be affected too.
+It’s common at menopause due to hormonal fluctuations, but there are plenty of other times you might be affected too.

 “Brain fog” is often quoted as a feature of menopause, but it isn’t a medical condition and it can occur at any point in life.